by Matthew Cole

 Yes.
 That's why they're so handy!
-It's also why handheld light meters work--they have no idea what film size or camera body or lens you're using, but they can tell you that 1/125th at f/8 is the correct exposure (or at least one of a whole host of equivalent exposures, we'll get to that later).
-It doesn't matter if you set that f/8 on a 20mm or a 400mm, or if the camera is from 1954 or from last July.
+It's also why handheld light meters work--they have no idea what sensor size or camera body or lens you're using, but they can tell you that, for your selected ISO, 1/125th at f/8 is the correct exposure (or at least one of a whole host of equivalent exposures, we'll get to that later).
+It doesn't matter if you set that f/8 on a 20mm or a 400mm, or if the camera was made in 1954 or last July.

 You also see the size in the zoom lenses.
 Most modern consumer zooms are handy, light and slow.
 They are also have a variable maximum f/stop across their zoom range.
 The professional level lenses tend to be fixed f/stop (the Nikon 70-200 f/2.8, for instance, is f/2.8 across the whole range, is a standard pro lens, but it weighs a lot and costs $2,500).
 In everything there are tradeoffs.